studio-ousia/soseki/README.md

 Before you start, you need to download the datasets available on the [DPR repository](https://github.com/facebookresearch/DPR) into `<DPR_DATASET_DIR>`.

-We used a server with 4 GeForce RTX 2080 GPUs with 11GB memory for the experiments.
+We used 4 GPUs with 12GB memory each for the experiments.

 **1. Build passage database**